 Card Catalog runs on recent Microsoft platforms only.
 That limits us to

-Windows XP/vista/Windows 7, 8, and 10.
+Windows Windows 7, 8, and 10.
 However, our development folks are designing our a cross-platform, tablet-compatible library system.
-It is not available yet, but stay tuned!
+It is nearly ready for release!
+Contact us for more details.

 YES, both PC Card Catalog and CONCEPT I work

 fine in the older Windows XP, 2000, and vista.
 These systems, however, have some difficulty the install process.
 (Current security practices are not compatible with the older Windows versions.)
 With Microsoft no longer supporting XP and 2000, it is becoming increasingly difficult to keep supporting these platforms.
 We recommend our current clients to replace their XP and 2000 machines before 2018, and that new clients to start in Win 7 - 10.

 |How can I move my library system to another